keipes/cik-lookup/README.md

 ngrams(tokens("acme.com"))
 [".", "com"]
 ```
 For each gram, the mapping `{score: [cik]}` mapping is retrieved from the index `index[gram]`, and the sum total of each CIKs appearance in all gram indexes is computed.
-This result is then sorted and returned:
+This list is sorted by score to retrieve the final result.
+## Names
+Company names are stored in a separate index, this storage still isn't efficient and needs to be sharded across the int range of CIKs.
+## Result
 ```
 {
   name: ACME Bread Company.com,